ctford/cooking-with-clojure/README.md

     [{:time 0},
      {:time 1, :butterbeans 150},
-     {:time 3, :butterbeans 150, :water 300},
+     {:time 3, :butterbeans 150, :water 300}]
-     {:time 5, :butterbeans 150, :water 300, :bicarbonate {:teaspoons 1}]

 But how do we get from one state to another?
 This is where the functions come in.
 Functions are just a way of representing a mapping from one state to another.
-Here is a simple function that represents the passage of time by incrementing the `:time` key of a dish by a specified number of minutes:
+Here is a simple function that represents mixing in a certain amount of an ingredient:

-    (defn takes [dish minutes]
+    (defn mix-in [dish ingredient quantity]
-      (-> dish (update-in [:time] #(+ % minutes))))
+      (-> dish (assoc ingredient quantity)))

-    (takes {:time 1, :butterbeans 150} 5)
+    (mix-in {:time 1, :butterbeans 150} :water 300)
-      ;=> {:time 6, :butterbeans 150}
+      ;=> {:time 1, :butterbeans 150, :water 300}

 There's no need to overwrite the original state of the dish.
 Instead of having objects with identity that morph and mutate over time, functions take the original state and produce a new state.
-In the example above, `takes` took a dish that had one minute of elapsed time and 150 grams of butterbeans, and produced a new state that had six minutes of elapsed time and 150 grams of butterbeans.
+In the example above, `mix-in` takes a dish that has one minute of elapsed time and 150 grams of butterbeans, and produced a new state that had one minute of elapsed time, 150 grams of butterbeans and 300 grams of water.

-We can use the `takes` function to build others.
-Here is a function that mixes in an ingredient into a dish.
-As before, the original dish is not changed; we just create a new state of the dish containing the new ingredient and its attributes:

-    (defn mix-in [dish ingredient attributes]
-      (-> dish (assoc ingredient attributes)))

-    (mix-in {:time 6, :butterbeans 150} :water 300)
-      ;=> {:time 6, :butterbeans 150, :water 300}

-But remember, functions are themselves values in a functional programming language, so we can represent the addition of a particular ingredient as a function.
-Note that `add` is a function that takes the ingredient and its attributes as arguments, and returns another function that represents the actual addition.
+Remember, functions are themselves values in a functional programming language, so we can represent the addition of a particular ingredient as a function.
+Note that `add` is a function that takes the ingredient and its quantity as arguments, and returns another function that represents the actual addition.
 Clojure has no good way to print functions, so it's forced to use a somewhat cryptic identifier when dislaying a function to the screen:

-    (defn add [ingredient attributes]
+    (defn add [ingredient quantity]
-      (fn [dish] (-> dish (mix-in ingredient attributes) (takes 1))))
+      (fn [dish] (-> dish (mix-in ingredient quantity) (mix-in :time 1))))

     (add :water 300)
       ;=> #<user$add$fn__329 user$add$fn__329@316ae291>